cybrneon/master-thesis/D_OUTPUT/WRITING/2024-10-14/241014_Skeuomorphism.md

 ![](../../../C_DATA/IMAGES/Aero_Example.png)

-With this new visual style came a new typography that was developed especially for this new era.
+With this new visual style came a new typography that was designed especially for this new era.
 Developed by Steve Matteson at Monotype, Segoe replaces Franklin Gothic and Tahoma that Microsoft was using for its branding and UI.
 This new typeface characterizes itself as a humanist font family (Based on the VoxATypI classification).
 Segoe also worked great on the brand new LCD displays at the time.

 ![](../../../C_DATA/IMAGES/SegoeUI.png)

 ### Acoustics
-Outside of the trash bin sound when it's emptied, Aero brings many sounds.
+Outside of the trash bin sound when it's emptied, Aero brings many high quality sounds.
 From the startup sound to the email notification sound.
 The audio cues of the new sounds are more softer than Windows XP's literal ones.

 These new sounds sound more synthetic, more glassy.